Who is Katie Britt, Republican set to deliver response to Biden’s State of the Union?

 The Alabama politician is the youngest Republican woman to serve in the US Senate

-The youngest Republican woman to serve in the US Senate will deliver the response to President Biden’s State of the Union address next week.
+The youngest Republican woman to serve in the US Senate will deliver the response to President Biden’s State of the Union address on Thursday night.

 Alabama Senator Katie Britt is set to give the remarks – a rebuttal speech to the president’s address made by the opposing party – on 7 March, which she has promised will be a “candid discussion about the future of our nation”.